Tax Planning Guide

 - Unadjusted basis immediately after acquisition (UBIA) of qualified property held by the trade or business.

-Bonus Depreciation Tax Reform now allows businesses to fully expense certain capital expenditures instead of depreciating them over several years.
+Bonus Depreciation Businesses may fully expense certain capital expenditures instead of depreciating them over several years.

 Examples of eligible expenses are: